Last Updated on by Artem

 Over 64,620,000 people in the us had lower back pain in 2012… (National Health Statistics Reports, 2016).

-If you are wondering how to relieve back pain fast, then you are in the right place.
+If you have been using your office chair and wondering how to relieve back pain fast, then you are in the right place.

 According to National Health Statistics Reports (2016), back pain affected more than 20% of the population in the US during the previous 12 months.